kraluk/order-processor/README.md

 "10000000-0000-0000-0000-000000000000","100.00","PLN","note1","2024-01-01T00:00:00.001Z"
 ```

-Such file has to be to uploaded to the proper S3 bucket.
+Such a file has to be uploaded to the proper S3 bucket.

 The update process of such a file can be executed by sending a POST request to the
 `/v1/orders/updation-executions/{fileName}` endpoint: